chloeloveall/bot-me-seymour/README.md

 ## Description

 Days eleven and twelve of #100daysofcode.
 A plant themed Discord bot!
+The Discord bot shares random plant facts, can kick and ban users, can assign user roles, and can make announcements.
+Deployed via Heroku with a worker dyno.

 ## Technologies Used